-Title of each class Name of each exchange on which regis tered Ordinary Shares Securities registered or to be registered The New York Stock Exchange pursuant to Section 12(g) of the Act: None • Sec urities for which there is a reporting oblig gation pursuant to Section 15(d) of the Act: None Indicate the number of outstand report. ing shares of each of the issuer's classes of of capital or common stock as of the close of the period covered by the annual rdinary Shares, Euro 0.01 par value gistrant is a well-known seasoned issuer, 85,036,957 as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ If this report is an annual or tran Securities Exchange Act of 1934.
-Yes ne registrant is not required to file reports pu rsuant to Section 13 or 15(d) of the or such shorter period that the registrant w uired to be filed by Section 13 or 15(d) of the vas required to file such reports), and (2) has an accelerated filer, a non-accelerated filer, ng company" in Rule 12b-2 of the Exchange Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark which fi inancial statement item the registrant has elected to follow. □ Item 17 🗷 Item 18 If this is an annual report, indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷
+Title of each class Name of each exchange on which registered Ordinary Shares The New York Stock Exchange

+Securities registered or to be registered pursuant to Section 12(g) of the Act: None

+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.

+Ordinary Shares, Euro 0.01 par value

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗖

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes $\square$ No $\boxtimes$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer 🗷

+Accelerated filer $\Box$

+Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company $\Box$

+Indicate by check mark which financial statement item the registrant has elected to follow.

+Item 17

+Item 18

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

-Special Note Abo ut Forward Looking Statements PART I ii
+Special Note Abour t Forward Looking Statements PART I ii

 Item 1.
 Identity of Directors, Senior Management and Advisers 1

 Item 2.
 Offer Statistics and Expected Timetable 1

 Item 3.
 Key Information 1

 Risk Factors 4

 Item 4.
 Information on the Company 22

 Item 4A.
 Unresolved Staff Comments 44

 Item 5.
 Operating and Financial Review and Prospects 44

 Indebtedness 70

 Item 6.
 Directors, Senior Management and Employees 79

 Item 7.
 Major Shareholders and Related Party Transactions 89

 Item 8.
 Financial Information 91

 Item 9.
 The Offer and Listing 91

 Item 10.
 Additional Information 92

 Item 11.
 Quantitative and Qualitative Disclosures About Market Risk 107

 Item 12.
 Description of Securities Other than Equity Securities 109

 PART II

 Item 13.
 Defaults, Dividend Arrearages and Delinquencies 109

 Item 14.
 Material Modifications to the Rights of Security Holders and Use of Proceeds 109

 Item 15.
 Controls and Procedures 109

 Item 16A.
 Audit Committee Financial Expert 110

 Item 16B.
 Code of Conduct 111

 Item 16C.
 Principal Accountant Fees and Services 111

 Item 16D.
 Exemptions from the Listing Standards for Audit Committees 111

 Item 16E.
 Purchases of Equity Securities by the Issuer and Affiliated Purchasers 111

 PART III

 Item 17.
 Financial Statements 112

 Item 18.
 Financial Statements 112

 Item 19.
 Exhibits 112

 Signatures 115

-Index to Consolid ated Financial Statements F-1
+Index to Consolida Index to Consolidated Financial Statements F-1